WHAT WE DO

 - Upload documentation that is saved and viewable within the record; and

-- Access system user guides and release notes, as well submit helpdesk support tickets.
+- Access system user guides and release notes, as well as submit helpdesk support tickets.

 IEM’s Grant Automation Foundation